shangjie-li/mvmm/SHANGJIELOG.md

 | 07 | xyzi                 | flip                              | 74.4, 64.5, 62.7 | 42.7, 36.7, 33.1 | 56.4, 36.8, 35.0 | 19ms    |
 | 08 | xyzi                 | rotation                          | 76.7, 66.8, 65.1 | 44.2, 39.0, 37.8 | 60.5, 41.2, 39.3 | 19ms    |
 | 09 | xyzi                 | scaling                           | 74.2, 63.5, 57.2 | 35.9, 31.0, 29.9 | 54.5, 33.8, 31.4 | 19ms    |

- * The 3D AP with 11 Recall Positions (R11) is used to evaluate the models.
-The latency is tested on a single 1080Ti GPU.

 ## Ablation Experiments for MVMM (pillar)